 Directors are elected by a plurality of all the votes cast at the Annual Meeting.
 Therefore, for the three director positions, the nominees receiving the most "FOR" votes (among votes properly cast in person or by proxy) will be elected.
 Abstentions and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by our management.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.

-The following is a brief biography of each nominee and each director whose term will continue after the Annual Meeting.
+The following is a brief biography of each director nominee.

-Nominees for Election for a Three-year Term Expiring at the 2013 Annual Meeting of Stockholders
+Nominees for Election for a Three-year Term Expiring at the 2014 Annual Meeting of Stockholders